Brob2nd/Smash-Remix-Debugged/readme.md

 Krix08: Co-leader of the project, programmer/coder, Creator of Extended VS Stats, Z Cancel Guide and Cruel Z-Cancel's Swap Music option.

-MetaSSB / Meta Nais: Programmer, helper with programming.
+MetaSSB / Meta Nais: Programmer, help with programming.

 Jilly Jane: Instrument Design, Project Galleon's Piano and Overdriven/Distortion Guitar Fix.

 Halofactory: Creator of the Tap Jump option.

 FASTLIKERAT: Creator of the Stage Bans feature.

+Jonathan Wesely: Creator of the 12 Character Battle format toggles and the Move Buffer gameplay option.

 kathy: Creator of the Walljump gameplay option.